Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Infra Vision {#birth-infra-vision}
-The character’s eyes are adapted to low-light environments, allowing effective perception underground and in darkness.
+The character's eyes are adapted to low-light environments, allowing effective perception underground and in darkness.
 **Effect:** The character can see in dim light and darkness, but not in total darkness.
 Penalties caused by low light are reduced by **3**, while penalties caused by complete darkness are not reduced.

 ---

 ### Expansive Memory {#birth-expansive-memory}
-The character’s memory is exceptionally reliable, capable of retaining vast amounts of technical, historical, or practical information.
+The character's memory is exceptionally reliable, capable of retaining vast amounts of technical, historical, or practical information.
-**Effect:** The character’s Memory score is increased by **+5**.
+**Effect:** The character's Memory score is increased by **+5**.

 ---